obifarin/shap-iml-metabolomics/README.md

 ## Code base notes>

-- Older notebooks can be safely ignored for the manuscript, as those are associated to the first version of the manuscript, as it can be found in my PhD thesis.
 - The anaconda environment for this work: pls-da-shap.yml
 - The important models are saved in the folder saved_models.
 - PyChemometrics is the folder for the library used in PLS-DA computation for this work.
 For some reason, some PLS-DA code wouldn't run if you don't have them in the same directory from which you run the code.
-- Data folder contains the raw data used in this study, as prepared by Mendez et al in machine learning paper.
+- Data folder contains the raw data used in this study, as prepared by Mendez et al in his paper.